Family Handbook Age 3-Grade 6

 LMS has taken the steps to make sure our students are prepared for the required standardized testing, which tests students on their annual progress.
-Formative progress monitoring assessments are administered to all students in grades K-8.
-Assessment scores indicate whether the student is on grade level for Reading and Mathematics and gives comparative data on our students.
+Formative and Summative assessments are administered to all students in grades K-8.
+Assessment scores indicate whether the student is on grade level for Reading and Mathematics and give comparative data on all our students.
 All Florida Department of Education FSA and FCAT tests are also administered to students in grades 3 through 8 during the State of FL DOE testing windows.
 In order for our school to remain open, all students must take the state required assessment tests.

 Reading takes place at the school during all subjects and students will be evaluated for growth and comprehension often.
 In addition to an enriched academic advancement, it is important to remember that character education, community service, self-esteem, leadership training, time management, and organizational skills are essential life-long skills that are part of our program.